Updated: Feb 16

 Thank you for opening up and being vulnerable about this problem you’re dealing with.
 It sounds like you’ve been dealing with this for a while, and have seen a pattern with your mom that makes you feel a bit triggered and frustrated, while also evoking sadness.

 I often see people who only feel good about themselves when they are in a relationship, even if that relationship is harmful and doesn’t enhance their life.
 It’s good that you have compassion for your mom because she obviously is going through a hard time.
 You are allowed to be compassionate and loving while also maintaining your boundaries, and not getting sucked into a dynamic that ultimately stresses you out and does not benefit your mental health.
 Practicing good boundaries with your mom while modeling your own individuation skills is the only thing in your control.
-Having awareness that you don’t want to feel drained or depleted will help motivate you to not get overly involved in the situations that you don’t have control over.
+Having an that you don’t want to feel drained or depleted will help motivate you to not get overly involved in the situations that you don’t have control over.
 Focus on the things that bring joy to your life, instead of on the things that drain you.

-Often people who have high codependent needs have problems maintaining their own individuation, because they enmesh themselves with the person they are in a relationship with.
+Often people who have high codependent needs have problems maintaining their own individuation because they enmesh themselves with the person they are in a relationship with.
 More often than not, someone who is truly codependent has a hard time knowing where they start and end, and where another relationship starts and ends.

 The best thing you can do for yourself is continue to be supportive in a more detached fashion.
 This will help you to maintain your boundaries, while also making it easier for you to see that this is ultimately your mother’s issue to work out, and that she needs to be the one to learn how to love herself fully without the validation of anyone else.

-I understand your frustration, and assume it is painful for you to witness these choices she is making.
-Again, surrender to the fact that this is how she chooses to show up in relationships, while you seem to have developed greater self esteem.
+I understand your frustration and assume it is painful for you to witness these choices she is making.
+Again, surrender to the fact that this is how she chooses to show up in relationships, while you seem to have developed greater self-esteem.
 Be there for your mom in a more detached way, while protecting your own energy and sense of own individuation.
 This is hard work, I understand, but you have the ability to choose not to take this on, and to have healthier relationships.
 Sending my very best as you navigate this.

 Dear Water For Your Garden,